 The Fellow will be fully integrated into the APS’s Library & Museum staff and 20 percent of the Fellow’s time will be reserved for their own independent research, ideally using resources at the APS or kindred regional institutions.
 The Fellow will also be expected to participate in the vibrant intellectual community at the Society, including biannual symposia for the elected Members of the APS, monthly lunches at the Library with visiting scholars, daytime workshops and programming with other residential fellows, and evening programs with specialists in a wide range of fields.

-This one-year Fellowship begins by September 15, 2022 and ends one year after start date, 2023.
-Compensation will be $50,000 plus benefits.
+This is a one-year Fellowship that begins by September 15, 2022 and ends one year after the start date, 2023.
+Compensation is $50,000 plus benefits.
 The Fellowship may not be held concurrently with any other fellowship or grant.

 About the APS

 The American Philosophical Society (APS), the oldest learned society in the United States, was founded in 1743 by Benjamin Franklin for the purposes of “promoting useful knowledge.”
 In the 21st century, it serves to advance knowledge and promote scholarship in the humanities and social, mathematical, life, and physical sciences.
 Members of the Society are elected from among the most eminent scholars and civic and cultural leaders in North America and abroad.
 More than 100 living APS Members are Nobel laureates.